lifelynl/focuspoint/readme.md

 # Focuspoint

 ## Installation
-- `bower install lifely-focuspoint`
+- `bower install focuspoint`
 - or as a Meteor package: `meteor add lifely:focuspoint`
-- or as an Angular module: `bower install lifely-angular-focuspoint`
+- or as an Angular module: `bower install angular-focuspoint`

 ## Usage